coderefinery/git-collaborative/content/distributed.md

   Here we don't need your GitHub usernames because the point of this exercise is to show that we can collaborate without granting write permissions.

-  Learners following via stream: Fork one of these two repositories and then clone the fork to your computer.
+  Learners following on their own: Fork one of these two repositories and then clone the fork to your computer.
   ````
 `````